-- Rated Tranches.
-Risk profiles of Planned Amortisation Class Tranches (PAC), Principal Only Class Tranches (PO) and Interest Only Class Tranches (IO) will also differ, depending upon the interest rate movement and Speed of Pre-payments.
-A change in market interest rates/prepayments may not change the absolute amount of receivables for the investors, but affects the reinvestment of the periodic cash flows that the investor receives in the securitised paper. - 17.
-Presently, secondary market for securitised papers is not very liquid.
-There is no assurance that a deep secondary market will develop for such securities.
-This could limit the ability of the investor to resell them.
-Even if a secondary market develops and sales were to take place, these secondary transactions may be at a discount to the initial issue price due to changes in the interest rate structure - 18.
-Securitised transactions are normally backed by pool of receivables and credit enhancement as stipulated by the rating agency, which differ from issue to issue.
 The Credit Enhancement stipulated represents a limited loss cover to the Investors.
-These Certificates represent an undivided beneficial interest in the underlying receivables and there is no obligation of either the Issuer or the Seller or the originator, or the parent or any affiliate of the Seller, Issuer and Originator.
+These Certificates represent an undivided beneficial interest in the underlying receivables and do not represent an obligation of either the Issuer or the Seller or the originator, or the parent or any affiliate of the Seller, Issuer and Originator.
 No financial recourse is available to the Certificate Holders against the Investors' Representative.
-Delinquencies and credit losses may cause depletion of the amount available under the Credit Enhancement and thereby the Investor Payouts may get affected if the amount available in the Credit Enhancement facility is not enough to cover the shortfall.
-On persistent default of an Obligor to repay his obligation, the Seller may repossess and sell the underlying Asset.
-However many factors may affect, delay or prevent the repossession of such Asset or the length of time required to realize the sale proceeds on such sales.
+Delinquencies and credit losses may cause depletion of the amount available under the Credit Enhancement and thereby the Investor Payouts to the Certificate Holders may get affected if the amount available in the Credit Enhancement facility is not enough to cover the shortfall.
+On persistent default of an Obligor to repay his obligation, the Servicer may repossess and sell the Asset.
+However, many factors may affect, delay or prevent the repossession of such Asset or the length of time required to realise the sale proceeds on such sales.
 In addition, the price at which such Asset may be sold may be lower than the amount due from that Obligor.